 20 cms.
 Summer dormant.
 Soft crumply oval leaves, scalloped and stalked that bear pale lavender flowers in spring.
 Part shade.

 (Burning Bush).
-Plants are 2 to 3 years old.
+Plants are 1 year old.
 Mature plants are up to 90 cms in height.
 Purple-mauve flowers with darker veins early summer, highly fragrant lemon scented leaves.
 A beautiful plant when in flower and a favourite of mine.
 Lovely as specimen plant where you can brush past it.
 Usually take 4 years to flower.
 Winter dormant.